PLPAcademy/day-3-assignment-Drvoom/README.md

 B) To secure your MySQL installation with a super-secret password
 C) To activate MySQL Workbench
-D) To allow multiple users to access MySQL
+D) To allow multiple users to access MySQL ans  B) To secure your MySQL installation with a super-secret password

 How do you begin managing your database after installing MySQL?